blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 2. Type **Key Vault** into the search box, choose **Key Vault** from the list and then select **Create**.

-3. On the Create key vault blade, use the following configurations and then choose **Review + Create**.
+3. On the Create key vault blade, use the following configurations and then choose **Next: Access policy**.

     - Subscription: *Your subscription*
     - Resource group: **CloudShop2**